 Desplan and England were among the 84 new members and 21 foreign associates who were elected in recognition of their distinguished and continuing achievements in original research.

-NYU now has 36 faculty who are members of the National Academy of Sciences and a total of 51 faculty who have been elected in the organization’s history.
+NYU now has 30 faculty who are members of the National Academy of Sciences.

 Desplan, a Silver Professor at NYU whose work encompasses both developmental biology and neural science, focuses on the generation of neural diversity and the establishment and evolution of retinal and brain circuitry that underlies color and motion vision.
 Desplan received his undergraduate degree from the Ecole Normale Supérieure in St. Cloud, France and a Ph.D. from the Institut National de la Santé et de la Recherche Médicale in Paris.